hits per day

 Doc: "Our only chance to repair the present is in the past, at the point where the timeline skewed into this tangent.
 In order to put the universe back as we remember it and get back to our reality, we have to find out the exact date and specific circumstances of how, when, and where young [Trump] got his hands on that [real estate] almanac."

 After another two year hiatus the Audio/Video Component Archive returned again in May 2017.
 I just kept feeling nostalgic for the danged thing, and got the idea to run eBay ads and make money off it.
 Even if it didn't make a cent, I promised myself, I wouldn't take the AVCA down a third time.
 It was back online for good.
 Fortunately it's making enough cents to hold my interest and justify spending time to create new listings.
-Unlike previous versions, "MKIII" of the AVCA was not integrated into the main body of egrabow.com, instead using its own navigation and visual style.
+Unlike previous versions, "MKIII" of the AVCA was not integrated into the rest of egrabow.com.
+From this point it kept its own navigation and visual style.

 All From 2018